dqmis/dl2/README.md

 #### Running symbolic solvers

 Note that our [results](https://github.com/dqmis/dl2/tree/master/Logic-LLM/outputs/logic_inference) from running the solvers on our own results of the prompting are already in the github repo.
 To rerun the solvers, go to (or stay in) the [Logic-LLM folder](https://github.com/dqmis/dl2/tree/master/Logic-LLM/) and run the right bash file.
 Note that by default the backup stategy of using the CoT baseline anwer from `gemini-1.5-flash-preview-0514` will be used.
-To change this, set `--backup_LLM_result_path` differently in [logic_inference_gemini.sh](https://github.com/dqmis/dl2/tree/master/Logic-LLM/models/logic_inference_gemini.sh).
 This will run the symbolic solvers for all datasets from the paper:

 ```bash
 ./logic_inference_gemini.sh